945 Madison Avenue: 2024–present: Sotheby's

 During much of the Frick Madison's lease, the building's future after 2023 was uncertain.
 There were no announced tenants beyond the Frick Collection, and the Whitney Museum reportedly could not sell the building for the foreseeable future.
 The 20-year restriction was set in 2008 as part of a $131 million gift from Leonard Lauder, former board chairman emeritus, the largest donation in the museum's history.
 The museum was reported to be considering a sale by late 2021.
 Lauder was initially opposed to the Whitney's move downtown, though he eventually grew to like the new museum building, which had been named for him in 2016.
 The auction house Sotheby's agreed in June 2023 to purchase the building for approximately $100 million.
 945 Madison Avenue would house Sotheby's headquarters, including its galleries, exhibition space, and auction room.

 Sotheby's could not take over the property until after the Frick Collection's sublease ended in August 2024; it planned to open the new space in 2025, with galleries free and open to the public.
 Sotheby's also planned to reuse the interior space, indicating that the galleries would be converted into auction rooms, with additional space for dining, observation, and exhibits.
 In November 2024, the company hired Herzog & de Meuron and PBDW Architects to design the renovation.
 By early 2025, Stephen Alesch and Robin Standefer were planning to open a restaurant at 945 Madison Avenue.
 Sotheby's submitted alteration plans to the New York City Landmarks Preservation Commission (LPC) in July 2025, which entailed restoring the sunken courtyard and adding signage.
 Other modifications included illuminating the facade, adding an elevator, renovating the gallery spaces, and restoring the lobby.
 The structural framework was left largely intact, except for the elevator, placed near the building's north end.

 The Sotheby's headquarters opened on November 8, 2025.
 Unlike previous occupants, Sotheby's did not charge an admission fee, instead allowing potential buyers to enter free of charge.
-The building is scheduled to host the Independent 20th Century art fair from 2026.
+The New York Observer wrote that, with the building's reopening, Sotheby's was shifting its programs to resemble those of museums.
+The opening of the La Mercerie Patisserie bakery and the Marcel restaurant were delayed until the next year.
+The Marcel restaurant ultimately opened in April 2026.
+The Independent 20th Century art fair began operating at the building from 2026 onward; the Breuer Building provided 75% more space compared with the fair's previous location.